 Apply Shading to Alternate Rows and Columns with Conditional Formatting

 - ROW() function returns the row number of a cell reference.
-If the reference is omitted, it assumes that the reference is the cell address in which the ROW function has been entered in.
+If the reference parameter is omitted, it assumes that the reference is the cell address in which the ROW function has been entered in.

 - COLUMN() function returns the column number of a cell reference.
-If the reference is omitted, it assumes that the reference is the cell address in which the COLUMN function has been entered in.
+If the reference parameter is omitted, it assumes that the reference is the cell address in which the COLUMN function has been entered in.

 - MOD() function returns the remainder after a number is divided by a divisor, where the first parameter to the function is the numeric value whose remainder you wish to find and the second parameter is the number used to divide into the number parameter.
 If the divisor is 0, then it will return the #DIV/0! error.